w3f/Grants-Program/applications/Implementation of the new hash function to BLS12 curves.md

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Developers who will use my hash function already implemented.
+Developers who will easily adopt my high-level implementation for their low-level programming languages such as Rust.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?